K4zuki/tinyI2C/README.md

 - the command packet starts/ends with few number of characters: for starting(`head`) character there are several choices but ending(`tail`) is always `'P'`, 0x50 in hex.
-  - if only sending 'P', `tinyI2C` makes stop condition pulse (**without start condition**) on currently selected I2C bus and returns "OK" return packet.
+  - if only sending 'P', `tinyI2C` makes stop condition pulse (**without start condition**) on currently selected I2C bus and returns "ok" return packet.
 - the `tinyI2C` watches its UART port \_Forever until_ it receives `tail`
   and counts received packet length by bytes (`plength`). then searches first character of the packet whether if matches one of registered `head` character.